 Hope this tutorial was helpful for you to understand the basics of SQL and how you can find out the second highest salary in SQL.
 There are many more commands and concepts in SQL that help us in managing the database effectively.
 Checkout Simplilearn’s SQL certification training to learn SQL in depth and get yourself industry ready.

-On the other hand, if you have any doubts, please feel free to drop them in the comments section, and our experts will help you out right away!
+If you have any doubts, please feel free to drop them in the comments section, and our experts will help you out right away!